Crime and joint working toolkit

 These examples are backed up by the ‘Safe Bet Alliance’, which sets out a series of measures to make shops safer for customers and staff

-Money laundering in betting shops and casinos
+Money laundering in betting shops

 FOBT receipts used to verify legitimacy of cash in drug dealing case